Security Warning: Adobe, Microsoft & the Software Patching Double Problem

 Yes, the good news is that users of Google Chrome, who cover about 60% of the browser market, were not affected by this issue.

 Ok, tell me the bad news!

 - First of all, make sure your 3rd party software is as up to date as possible, at all times.
-To make things easier, you can use a specialized software, like Heimdal Free, that automatically patches the vulnerable applications for you.
+To make things easier, you can use specialized software, like Thor FREE, that automatically patches the vulnerable applications for you.